zorfling/modern-js-for-php-devs/src/pages/Reader-Question-Why-Not-jQuery/index.md

 ![Building software is often patches on top of patches on top of patches...](./building-software.png "Building software is often patches on top of patches on top of patches...")
 Image by [Manu Cornet](http://bonkersworld.net/building-software)

-The reason to use one of these new component centered libraries is that it makes you design your app in a different way (or actually design it at all).
+The reason to use one of these new component based libraries is that it makes you design your app in a different way (or actually design it at all).
 You think in components, you have a defined structure and data model, with predictable and maintainable structure.

 ## But what about all the plugins?
 Won't someone please think of the plugins?!

 Yes, jQuery has been around so long it's basically got the "there's ~~an app~~ a plugin for that" covered.

-But both Vue and React communities are growing so fast, and their component driven systems are tailor made for plug and play functionality.
+But both Vue and React communities are growing so fast, and their component based systems are tailor made for plug and play functionality.

 Next time you're looking for a drop in feature, try the amazing search over at devarchy for [React](https://devarchy.com/react) and [Vue](https://devarchy.com/vue).

 Still not enough?
 You could always build a wrapper component for your fave library.
 Check out this post over on Medium to find out [How to Use jQuery Libraries in the React Ecosystem](https://notes.devlabs.bg/how-to-use-jquery-libraries-in-the-react-ecosystem-7dfeb1aafde0)

-## Conclusion
+## So this is the end?

 jQuery is an amazing library that changed the JavaScript landscape.
-But maybe it's time to hang up the dollar sign and use some pure JavaScript!
-Add a component centred library and you'll never think the same again.
+But maybe it's time to hang up the dollar sign and use some pure JavaScript.
+Add a component based library and you'll never think about your code the same way again.